docelic/terminfo/README.md

 List of interesting or similar projects in no particular order:

-- https://github.com/crystallabs/crysterm - Crysterm is a console/terminal toolkit for Crystal
+- https://github.com/crystallabs/crysterm - Console/term toolkit for Crystal